apache/fury/docs/guide/java_object_graph_guide.md

 ```

 ### Security & Class Registration
-`FuryBuilder#requireClassRegistration`/`FuryBuilder#withSecureMode` can be used to disable class registration, this will allow to deserialize objects unknown types, more flexible but **less secure**.
+`FuryBuilder#withSecureMode` can be used to disable class registration, this will allow to deserialize objects unknown types, more flexible but **less secure**.

 **Do not disable class registration unless you can ensure your environment is indeed secure**.
 Malicious code in `init/equals/hashCode` can be executed when deserializing unknown/untrusted types when this option disabled.